-You’re always going to have people coming in and out of your life.
-They’ll all play different roles and remain in your life for alternate periods of time.
+People filter in and out of your life.
+They each play a different role.
 The most valuable people tend to stick around the longest.
-Well, that’s actually not true.
-Not true at all.
-There are some people who can only make a brief appearance and leave behind the biggest impact.
+Well, actually that’s not true.
+Some people who make a brief appearance, leave behind the biggest impact.
 I had the privilege of knowing one such person.

-I’m sure you’ve heard the stories about the teachers who made an impact on one or more of their students’ lives.
-These stories are pretty common, right?
-Well, this is one of those stories.
+We’ve all heard stories of teachers who make huge impacts on students.
+This is one of those stories.
 She started out as my honors public speaking professor during my first year of college.
-During the semester she pushed each of us to exceed the expectations we’d set for ourselves.
+She pushed my classmates and me to exceed our own expectations.
+She was never rude, but rather encouraging and passionate.
 Her primary goal was to see all her students succeed.

-After the semester ended she and I stayed in touch.
-She was one of the advisers for an honors society I joined.
-She kept pushing me to apply for an officer position til I finally agreed.
-She quickly became more than just a old professor – she was a friend, a confidant, a mentor and a second mother.
-When I look back at junior college she’s the first thing that comes to mind.
-That’s right – she made THAT big of an impact on my experience.
+After that class ended, we stayed in touch.
+She was an advisor of an honors society I joined.
+She kept pushing me to apply for an officer position until I finally agreed.
+She After that, she was more than a past professor: she was a friend, a confidant, a mentor and a second mother.
+When I look back at my time there, she’s the first thing that comes to mind.
+She made THAT big of an impact on me.

-It wasn’t until this summer, 11 months after her funeral that I was told that she’d taken her own life.
-I knew she’d suffered from depression, but I never knew the degree of seriousness.
+It wasn’t until 11 months after her funeral that I was told she’d taken her own life.
+I knew she suffered from depression, but I never knew the degree of seriousness.
 I guess there was a lot that I didn’t know about her.
 It’s such a shame she couldn’t see past her own hopelessness and realize how many people adored her, including me.

-I miss her everyday and think about her often.
-I think about how she came to my honors graduation and the proud look on her face.
-About how we were going to meet for coffee in Lawrence after I moved to Topeka – but most of all, I’ll never forget how many times other faculty members told me how much she had loved me.
+I miss her every day and think about her often.
+I think about the proud look on her face when she came to my honors graduation.
+I think about how she told me we’d meet for coffee in Lawrence after I moved to Topeka – but most of all, I think about how many times other faculty members told me how much she loved me.